magit/magit.vc/elpa/v1/index.md

 ---
 layout: default
-title: Magit!
-A Git Porcelain inside Emacs
-header: Elpa archive for obsolete v1 series
+title: Elpa archive for obsolete v1 series
 ---

 # The v1 series is obsolete and unmaintained